 What Are Some U.S. Schools that Offer Upholstery Classes?

 Upholstery classes can be found at a few schools throughout the U.S. These courses are often stand-alone or career-training courses, but some might result in a diploma or certificate.
 Keep reading to learn more about the types of upholstery courses available and the schools that offer these courses.
-Schools offering Automobile Repair degrees can also be found in these popular choices.

 San Diego Community College

+San Diego Community College offers upholstery classes as a form of job training, but these courses don't result in a certificate or diploma.
+Presented through the school's continuing education program, the classes are designed to prepare participants for entry-level upholstery work.
 As a student, you can explore three courses: basic upholstery skills, automotive upholstery and household upholstery.
 You could learn about tool usage, shop practice and theory through practical instruction.
 Basic upholstery is a 250-hour course that covers all industries associated with upholstery work, including automotive and furniture uses.
 The household upholstery course requires 250 hours of participation and will attempt to teach you to upholster footstools, benches and chairs.
 In the 350-hour automotive course, you'll acquire skills in commercial sewing while learning about upholstery methods for auto trim.

 Located in Fort Worth, Texas, Tarrant County College offers an upholstery certificate program through its workforce training program.
 Courses include practical studies in sewing and explore basic pattern-making and cutting techniques.
 The certificate includes three courses: a basic instroductory course, an intermediate course, and a final course focused on auto and boat upholstery.